openssl s_client

 COPYRIGHT

-Licensed under the OpenSSL license (the "License").
+Licensed under the Apache License 2.0 (the "License").
 You may not use this file except in compliance with the License.
 You can obtain a copy in the file LICENSE in the source distribution or here: here: OpenSSL.

 AVAILABILITY